robinrendle/aeve/content/draft.md

 															- 1 -

 Barreling down the track and yelling up at the sky above whilst she drove, Aeve realised that she couldn’t find the stars.
 Yet in central Mali you could *always* see them, they were unavoidable features of the landscape at night.
-Stars often materialised, hovering above the desert as a fractured, luminescent metropolis made up of billions of little bulbs and microscopic fractals that lay in wait, ready for someone to trace lines between them all.
+Stars often materialised, hovering above the desert as a fractured, luminescent metropolis made up of billions of little bulbs and microscopic fractals which lay in wait, ready for someone to trace lines between them all.

 So for how long had she been swearing at the clouds?

 She couldn’t say, but in any case, if the clouds were listening, then they were certainly unmoved by her florid taunts; the clouds remained stoic even when things escalated into an unforgivable stream of accusations.
 Aeve blamed them for everything, her voice perfectly clear over the Jeep’s engine and the tired, rusty *clunk* of gears twirling inside.
 But soon enough her calls trailed off into whispers and after a short while her threats gave way to hopeful prayers.

-Whether the stars were hiding behind clouds or whether she was simply exhausted it was impossible to tell.
-Craning her neck in every direction, Aeve scanned the horizon for a clearer view, but her truck responded by swinging dangerously from one side of the track to the other. *Concentrate, you idiot*.
-In her debilitating exhaustion she had forgotten that the surrounding darkness was stacked with danger, as she knew the stories well enough; bandits roamed these desert valleys waiting to pounce on the researchers that moved back and forth between villages.
+Craning her neck in every direction, Aeve scanned the horizon for a clearer view; whether the stars were hiding behind clouds or whether she was simply exhausted it was impossible to tell.
+Her truck responded to her movements by swinging dangerously from one side of the track to the other. *Concentrate, you idiot*.
+As she gained control of the vehicle Aeve remembered that the surrounding darkness was stacked with danger, as she knew the stories well enough; bandits roamed these desert valleys waiting to pounce on the researchers that moved back and forth between villages.
 Gangs of ex-soldiers, deserted militia and paramilitary units, alongside a company of rebel groups, had been said to camp in the surrounding fields.
 They patrolled the landscape for movement of any kind, searching for an easy late-night meal.
 So setting aside the dirt track she had been speeding through in the darkness, and the fact that Aeve only had about two hours of sleep, it was still far too dangerous for her to be driving so recklessly.

 A few moments later she watched the foreground and the background merge into a fluid, mushy silhouette.
 Aeve peered into this liquid shadow for the faces of monsters, but it was worse than she could imagine; an invisible army of nightmares were squinting right back.
 The faces vanished without warning, afterwards all she could see was a pale, half-cone of light which brightened the track ahead. *Fuck it!* Aeve thought, *there isn’t a single broken headlamp or monster out there that’s mad enough to screw with me tonight.”*

 Because tonight was special.

 A call had woken her, buzzed her out of bed.
 An unpredictable rainstorm was inbound, clouds in the horizon building, humidity in the air fluctuating with every breath.
-From the comfort of her room she could feel these atmospheric movements in her bones, just like the way it’s said of experienced pilots and their planes, how the fuselage, propellors and the tips of their wings become extensions of the pilot’s body.
+From the comfort of her room she could feel these atmospheric movements in her bones, just like the way it’s said of experienced pilots and their planes — how the fuselage, propellors and the tips of their wings become extensions of the pilot’s body.

 Tonight Aeve could feel the drop in air pressure.
 Tonight she could somehow feel the palpitating, beautiful puffy little rain clouds that sat on the horizon.
-Of course, she had dreamt and planned for this moment a million times before but clearly there was something remarkable about to take place.
+Of course, she had dreamt and planned for this moment a million times before but clearly there was something remarkable just about to take place.

 “Aeve!
-Aeve, are you there?
-Where the hell are you – for fuck’s sake – we need you tonight.”
+Are you there?
+Where the hell are you?
+For fuck’s sake – we need you here!”
 Aeve recognised the flittering voice on the other end as Hendrik, it was impossible to misplace his charming South African accent.

 “We need you here!
 I have no idea where Sam is and we have this storm rolling in.
 Don’t mess ab—“ the voice cut to silence as Aeve hung up.

 Holding the phone tightly in her hands, she thought *this is it*.
 After all those years of traveling and waiting, all those delicate moments of painstaking field research, it had all been leading up to this evening.
-Her unorganised, scruffy room appeared to stretch and expand under her feet, yet the adrenalin couldn’t muster the surge of exhaustion that was currently seeping into her body.
+Her room appeared to stretch and expand under her feet, yet the adrenalin failed to combat the surge of exhaustion that was currently seeping into her body.

 Without the familiar comfort of the moon or the stars, she was half asleep at the wheel in a matter of seconds and fully cloaked by a heavy, formidable darkness; great spirits of dirt trailed after her jeep in the night.